Bargainville

 Bargainville is a 1993 album by Canadian band Moxy Früvous, their first major-label release.
 This disc's subject matter is divided between comedy and serious personal, social, and ecological issues.

 Bargainville was released on July 19, 1993, in Canada by Warner Music Canada and on February 8, 1994, in the US by WEA/Atlantic Records.
 "Stuck in the 90's", "My Baby Loves a Bunch of Authors" and "Fell in Love" were released as singles.

 Commercial performance

-Bargainville was successful in Canada, debuting at No. 7 on the RPM Canadian Albums Chart.
+Bargainville was successful in Canada, debuting at No. 6 on the The Record's Canadian Albums Chart.
 The album sold more than 50,000 copies within two weeks.
 The album's lead single, "Stuck in the 90's", peaked at No. 13 on Canada's singles chart.
 The album was certified Platinum in Canada in 1994.

 Critical reception

 The Toronto Star noted that at times "vocals blend into pop perfection, conjuring up sonic images of the Beach Boys doing the soundtrack for a 1960s European road flick."
 The Calgary Herald praised "the clever way they mix folkish rhythms and mellow acoustics with their sentimental lyrics."